What is isokinetic exercise?

 6) Dynamic constant external resistance – Variable resistances as you move through different parts of your range of motion.
 This type of equipment is also called flywheel equipment.

-7) Dynamic variable internal resistance – Resistance varies as you move through different parts of your range of motion due to inertia and gravity being used against moving components within the machine itself.
-This type of equipment is also called plate-loaded equipment because plates slide on a carriage or track to provide more or less weight depending on where on the range of motion you are.
+7) Dynamic variable internal resistance— Resistance varies as you move through different parts of your range of motion due to inertia and gravity acting against moving components within the machine itself.
+This type of equipment is also called plate-loaded equipment because plates slide on a carriage or track to provide more or less weight depending on where you are in the range of motion.

 Benefits of isokinetic exercise.